syndesisio/syndesis/app/ui/src/app/platform/README.md

 The above will dispatch an `UPDATE` action, but no state change has been performed yet.

 ### Creating Our Own Reducer
 Our reducer will initialize the state, meaning that it is already defined from the very moment the Store is initialized altogether.
-It will define action handlers that will react to whatever action comes whose `type` proeprty matches the `switch/case` defined:
+It will define action handlers that will respond to whatever action comes whose `type` property matches the `switch/case` defined:

 ```typescript
 import { MetadataState } from './metadata.models';